spectrocloud/librarium/docs/docs-content/vm-management/architecture.md

 :::tip

 We recommend using a dedicated VLAN for end-user access and not sharing it with VLANs used by VMs.
-While it is possible to share the same VLAN for VMs and containers, you must be cautios when this VLAN also has the default gateway.
+While it is possible to share the same VLAN for VMs and containers, you must be cautious when this VLAN also has the default gateway.

 :::

-Refer to the following table for an example host network configuration, which uses a total of 4 NICs in 2 bonds and fits with our recommended VMO network configuration.
+Refer to the following table for an example of a host network configuration, which uses a total of 4 NICs in 2 bonds and fits with our recommended VMO network configuration.

 | Interface        | Type   | Contents             | VLAN   | CIDR           | Gateway    |
 | ---------------- | ------ | -------------------- | ------ | -------------- | ---------- |